We explore customer experience strategy and design, discuss why they are important and take a look at some examples of global success.

 Another great way to enhance the delivery of your customer experience is to conduct a full customer experience audit of what you currently offer and identify pain points and areas for improvement.
 Blending both qualitative and quantitative insight will give you a holistic view of what your site is currently delivering well, and where improvements need to be made.
 An audit is best done by an external party, that will not hold any bias when identifying areas for improvement and should include both qualitative and quantitative data, and ideally user research.

-At Graphite, customer experience is at the centre of everything we design, create and develop.
-When working with brands to assess their customer experience we often start with a Customer Experience audit or workshop.
-These processes use both data and qualitative insight to give a full picture of what your customers are experiencing and identifying areas for improvement along the customer journey.
+At Graphite, user experience is at the centre of everything we design, create and develop.
+Our processes use both data and qualitative insight to give a full picture of what your customers are experiencing and identifying areas for improvement along the customer journey.
 We combine measurement of data and analytics alongside observation, heuristic analysis and user research.
-We can then assist you in creating a robust customer experience strategy.

-Please get in touch via the form below if you would like more information on what we can do to help you increase your customer experience offering and help you reach your full business potential.
+Please get in touch if you would like more information on what we can do to help you increase your customer experience offering and help you reach your full business potential.